PegliOne/Project-2-Drum-Machine-Server/README.md

 * Heroku (for deployment)

 ## Website Production Updates

+### 19/02/21 12:40pm

+Step Five Complete: The React App was successfully configured to use data from the Server.
+An attempt was made to upload files to Cloudinary, but that feature was removed because it would be too difficult to incorporate into the React App.
+Styling was improved and files optimised (unnecessary files and code were removed), though comments on how to use Cloudinary were left in, to enable the use of Cloudinary in further updates.

 ### 16/02/21 3:20pm
 Step Four Complete: CORS successfully enabled for the Server.
 An AJAX request for the sounds data was added to the Drum Machine React App, so it can access sounds.json